NHSDigital/integration-adaptor-lab-results/README.md

 [FHIR UK Core](https://digital.nhs.uk/services/fhir-uk-core)

+## FHIR specification discrepancies

+Due to the nature of EDIFACT messages, following discrepancies between FHIR profiles and actual resources have been introduced:

+- `DiagnosticReport.identifier.value` - EDIFACT identifier will be used which might not be an UUIDv4.
+- `DiagnosticReport.identifier.system` - field will be omitted.
+- `Practitioner.identifier.value` - EDIFACT does not provide SDS User ID.
+Value from EDIFACT will be used which might not be an UUIDv4.
+- `Practitioner.identifier.system` - field will be omitted.
+- `ProcedureRequest.reasonReference` - field becomes optional.
+- `Specimen.accessionIdentifier` - field becomes optional.
+- `Specimen.collection` - field becomes optional.
+- `Specimen.identifier` - EDIFACT has nothing to map from.
+FHIR field will be omitted.
+- `Specimen.type.coding` - EDIFACT does not give Read2 nor SNOMED. `coding.system` will be omitted.
+Only `coding.display` will be populated.
+- `Observation.code.coding.code` - field becomes optional.
+- `Observation.code.coding.display` - field becomes optional.
+- `Observation.identifier` - EDIFACT has nothing to map from.
+FHIR field will be omitted.
+- `Observation.value[x]` - can be not only `valueQuantity` but also `valueCodeableConcept`.

 ## Configuration

 All configuration options can be found in the [application.yml](/src/main/resources/application.yml) file.
 The adaptor reads its configuration from environment variables to override the defaults.
 The following sections describe the environment variables used to configure the adaptor.